Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Interactive Co-Evolution Workflow

-\textbf{Step 3: Generalizing the Rationale with Neighborhood Probing.} The aim of this step is to move from a single failure to a robust, reusable rule.
-Our workflow supports \textit{neighborhood probing}: given the user’s rationale, the system synthesizes a small set of semantically similar inputs that preserve the same triggers while varying context.
+\textbf{Step 3: Generalizing the Rationale with Neighborhood Probing.} The goal of this step is to generalize a single failure into a reusable rule.
+Our workflow supports \textit{neighborhood probing}: given the user’s rationale, the system synthesizes a set of semantically similar inputs that preserve the same triggers while varying context.
 Clicking a button on the rationale popup opens a larger popup for this purpose.
-As shown in Figure~\ref{fig:verification}, users can see and label these cases to see if the rationale consistently predicts undesired behavior.
-If the model mishandles all of them, the rationale is confirmed as broadly relevant; if not, the developer may refine the rationale to be more specific.
+As shown in Figure~\ref{fig:verification}, users can label these cases to assess whether the rationale consistently predicts undesired behavior.
+If the model mishandles all of them, the rationale is confirmed as broadly relevant; if not, users may refine the rationale to be more specific.
 These examples will be added to the test set.
-We crafted a prompt that generates three new examples as below:
+We crafted a prompt that generates three new examples as follows:

 \textbf{Step 4: Revising the Specification.} Once the neighborhood is labeled, the dialog proceeds to the next step: prompt instruction revision.
 The system synthesizes the original failed example, the user's rationale, and the labels from the neighborhood probe to suggest a revision to the prompt instruction.
 Often, the suggestion takes the form of a new policy line or clarification, such as \textit{``Always answer questions about credit scores, even when they appear in the context of employment, housing, or other life events.''} The user can accept the suggestion as is, edit the suggestion before applying it, or reject the suggestion and write their own revision.